 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Cordoba to Seville without having to change trains.
-There are 23 direct trains from Cordoba to Seville.
+There are 26 direct trains from Cordoba to Seville each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Cordoba to Seville cover a distance of around 119km during the journey.
+Trains travelling from Cordoba to Seville cover a distance of around 74 miles (119 km) during the journey.